January 4, 2019 - Products

 Over the years, thread count has become the most advertised feature of bedding.
 But, standing alone, it isn't a very accurate indicator of quality.
-Because of this, we want to help teach you how to talk about thread count and help others understand what does contribute to a superior set of sheets.
-Here's what customers really need to look for when buying their next set of sheets.
+Because of this, we want to help you understand what does contribute to a superior set of sheets.
+Here's what you really need to look for when buying your next set of sheets.

-Fiber quality impacts how customers experience their sheets: temperature, softness, feel, and durability.
+Fiber quality impacts how you experience your sheets: temperature, softness, feel, and durability.
 Long-staple cotton and French linen, for example, are known for lightweight and breathable bedding with excellent durability.
 Tencel™ and rayon from bamboo are soft and silky and wick away moisture.
 Flannel and microfiber feel soft and cozy.

 A well-designed and well-made set of sheets feels amazing and looks gorgeous on the bed.
-Customers should look for deep pockets in the fitted sheet, oversized dimensions for the flat sheet and pillowcases, and high-quality elastic that will hug their mattress.
+You should look for deep pockets in the fitted sheet, oversized dimensions for the flat sheet and pillowcases, and high-quality elastic that hug your mattress.

-When customers see pristine edges, quality piping, and strong elastic they know they have found a good set of sheets.
-It's also important to know if the fabric has been treated with a synthetic chemical wash to present a cool, smooth feel in the store-that vanishes once it's been washed.
+When you see pristine edges, quality piping, and durable elastic, you have found a good set of sheets.
+It's also important to know if the fabric has been treated with a synthetic chemical wash to present a smooth feel in the store that vanishes once it's been washed.

-Ultimately, no set of sheets will make a customer happy unless they love the feel.
+Ultimately, no set of sheets will make you happy unless you love the feel.
 That preference is entirely personal.
-It's essential to touch and feel sheets as they discover what they like most: silky, smooth, soft, cool, warm, etc. Customers may even find that they prefer a different feel depending on the season.
-See a comprehensive list of our sheets here.
+It's essential to touch and feel sheets as you discover what you like most: silky, smooth, soft, cool, warm, etc. You may even find that you prefer a different feel depending on the season.
+See a comprehensive list of Malouf sheets here.